TopMarksDevelopment/Expression-Builder/README.md

 If you opt to add filters using `string` references you must follow these conventions to reference properties, child properties or properties of item arrays.

 -   A property can be referenced by its name alone (so `Id`, `Name`, `Gender`, etc.)
--   One to one relationships need only a dot to separate them.
-This means a persons "Birth Country" is referenced simply by `Birth.Country` - again, with correctly referenced names
+-   One-to-one relationships need only a dot to separate them.
+This means a persons' "Birth Country" is referenced simply by `Birth.Country` - again, with correctly referenced names
 -   A collection can also be referenced by placing `[]` after the name.
 So, a person (with multiple contact points) can have their "Contacts Type" referenced by `Contacts[].Type`
 -   Manipulators must be applied to the `options` property